Spokane COVID-19 FAQ

 Professional Convention Management Association (PCMA) event planning guidelines

-What to do if you are sick or suspect you are infected with coronavirus?
+What to do if you are sick or suspect you have been exposed to or are infected with COVID-19?

 Where can I learn more about COVID-19 and download fact sheets?